rylydou/godot-remote/docs/notes.md

 # Notes

+1. Anything relating to json is meant to be somewhat verbose to aid with debugging. _(Different JSON IDs for `ping` and `pong` while binary uses the same ID.)_
+2. `axis` and `joy` inputs send a specific packet when released to allow for the server to interpret it as pressing in on the stick. _(If the control not moved too from `0` and released it's safe to assume the control was tapped)_

 ## Intended strange behaviors and justifications

 **Scenario**: A client a connects but it's session id is already being actively used by another client.